-The Clery Act also requires institutions of higher education to collect data, prepare, publish and distribute a report concerning campus crime statistics and security policies on an annual basis through appropriate publications, mailings or computer networks to all current students and employees and all prospective students and prospective employees upon request.
+The Clery Act requires institutions of higher education to collect data, prepare, publish and distribute a report concerning campus crime statistics and security policies on an annual basis through appropriate publications, mailings or computer networks to all current workforce members and students and all prospective students and prospective workforce members upon request.
 This document contains the annual report concerning specific campus crime and arrest statistics as well as information about campus policies and practices intended to promote awareness, campus safety and security.